HineSite/pisite/accelerometer/README.md

 ## Overview
-I bought this accelerometer breakout board years ago (from sparkfun) for another project, it is has been laying around ever since.
+I bought this accelerometer breakout board years ago (from sparkfun) for another project, it is has been lying around ever since.
 So I decided it would be fun to make a remote control of it.
 I placed the accelerometer, the ADC, and two momentary buttons on a small bread board, arrange in a way that allows it to be held like a game console controller.